mindplace/stack-for-yourself/_posts/2016-05-01-seeking-dev-work.md

 ## Finding work
 Want to freelance?
 [Be prepared to handle clients](http://blog.hightail.com/how-to-handle-clients-by-a-client/).

-* [Triplebyte](https://triplebyte.com/): go through a blind technical interviewing process, then Triplebyte matches you with companies and vouches for you.
+* [Triplebyte](https://triplebyte.com/a/SVcqTxi/d ): go through a blind technical interviewing process, then Triplebyte matches you with companies and vouches for you. *Disclosure: that's an affiliation link.
+If you follow it and get hired, I might make some money.
+The link isn't here because of that, I really believe this is an awesome company doing something difficult intelligently.*
 * [The Muse jobs board](https://www.themuse.com/jobs)
 * [DevPost](http://devpost.com/): a jobs board collecting job posts seeking developers.
 * [Apprentice.io](http://www.apprentice.io/): ThoughtBot's program for new web developers, it tends to be popular.